cactos/cactos.github.io/_docs/19_cactosim-specify-and-modify-a-data-centre-scenario.md

 - CactoSim will now connect to the server and fetch CACTOS models to the workspace folder.
 The models can then be viewed and edited in the resource tree viewer, shown in *Figure 5*.
 ![alt text][Doc19_5]
+*Figure 5: Load a Data Centre Model from the Runtime Model Repository – Model Access*